hummingbot/hummingbot/documentation/docs/strategies/uniswap-v3-lp.md

      response=">>> "
    />

-<Callout
-  type="note"
+!!! note
-  body=" `Paper_trade` is not applicable for this strategy.
-Alternatively, you may set up a `kovan_testnet` to help you run some tests without risking funds."
+    `Paper_trade` is not applicable for this strategy.
+Alternatively, you may set up a `kovan_testnet` to help you run some tests without risking funds.
-/>